• Home

 The wonderful Deborah Anthony at French Travel Boutique coordinated my visit and also arranged for a very knowledgeable historian to accompany us, in addition the guide and guards mandated by the palace.

-The private tour of Versailles begins
+The Private Tour of Versailles Begins

 You can imagine my excitement as the guide unlocked a door with a key from his huge keyring and ushered us away from the tourist hordes, and into the quiet and magic of the deserted palace, behind the scenes:

-Touring the apartments of Louis XV’s most famous mistress at Versailles
+Touring the Apartments of Louis XV’s Most Famous Mistress at Versailles

-Our first stop was a visit to the third floor and what were once the apartments of the fabulous Madame de Pompadour – Louis XV’s longest serving and most famous mistress.
 Before she lived there, they belonged to Marie Anne de Mailly Nesle, his previous mistress and one of the protagonists of my book The Sisters of Versailles.
 It was such a thrill to stand in the very rooms where so many scenes in that book unfold, and to look out the windows at the same, unchanged view of the gardens Marie Anne would have seen.

 These private apartments in Versailles are lovely: more human-scale and intimate, more livable.
 Three rooms are open to the public, and the boudoir is decorated in a beautiful green-grey fabric, copied from an original fabric the Marquise de Pompadour was known to have loved:

-Another Versailles mistress: touring the rooms of the Comtesse du Barry
+Another Versailles Mistress: Touring the Rooms of the Comtesse du Barry

 Next up were the delightful rooms of the Comtesse du Barry, also on the third floor of the Palace of Versailles.
 She was Louis XV’s final mistress and many history buffs know her for locking horns with Marie Antoinette – they overlapped for several years at Court.